Get exclusive premium content! Sign up for a membership now!

 When it comes to range gear, there are plenty of articles that talk about the latest and greatest new gear, so I will not do it here.
 The range conditions that surprise a shooter can be managed to make it more enjoyable and safe with range gear.

-First, protection from the elements like the need for bug spray cannot be overstated.
-Always have bug spray, and lots of it, nothing will upset a shooter faster than calling it quits due to bugs.
+First, protection from the elements, like the need for bug spray, cannot be overstated.
+Always have bug spray, and lots of it.
+Nothing will upset a shooter faster than calling it quits due to bugs.

-Third, environment protection from the bench the rifle sits on and the bench the shooter sits on.
+Third, environmental protection from the bench the rifle sits on and the bench the shooter sits on.
 Most ranges are open to the environment, either directly or under a simple cover, and usually maintained by a volunteer staff working with about 1/10th the needed money.

 Finally, there is seldom running water for either drinking or cleaning up after you use the facilities.
 Make sure you have plenty of water and a clean towel.